ImproPhoto/pymicmac/README.md

 # pymicmac
 Python tools for the MicMac FOSS photogrammetric "suite".
 It works only in Linux systems.
+Requires Python 3.5.

+##Installation

+Install the following in a virtualenv:

+pip install .

+(some system libraries have to be install: freetype)

 ##Instructions
 1- Use workflow/run_tiepoint_detection.py to run the tie-point detection and matching.
 This requires the image files in the local folder.
 The output will be a Homol folder with the tie-points.
 See example of how to run it in tests/run_tapioca.py (if you have access to a SGE cluster and your image set has Geotagging information you may be interested on checking out the workflow/run_tiepoint_detection_geotag_sge_cluster tools)